Onfido

 case ONFlowErrorUpload:

-// It happens when the SDK receives an error from a API call see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information
+// Occurs when the SDK receives an error from an API call, see [https://documentation.onfido.com/#errors](https://documentation.onfido.com/#errors) for more information

 // you can find out more by printing or logging userInfo from error